AvianFlu/aeternum/ReadMe.md

 ## Aeternum

-This is a very small C program that will daemonize any process on a Linux system.
-All command line arguments aside from the name of the program to execute are passed through to the child.
+`aeternum` is a very small program that should daemonize any process on a Linux system.

 ### Installation